emmanuelcormier/bigiq/docs/class1/class1.rst

-Class 1: BIG-IQ Application Creation
+Class 1: BIG-IQ Device Management
 ====================================

 .. note:: On this page there is no actions to be done here regarding the lab itself

-In this class, we will review the application creation feature available with BIG-IQ 6.0.
+In this class, we will review how to:
+- add BIG-IQ DCD (Data Collection Device) for statistical analysis,
+- import and manage BIG-IP devices

 Below Virtual Servers and Pool Members can be used in the context of the lab for this class.